 The role of the Utilization Management (UM) Department is to ensure consistent delivery of high-quality health care services to our Members through Blue Shield of California Promise Health Plan affiliated providers.
 Health care services are provided through full and shared risk networks structured to provide a continuum of care.
 The UM Department functions include authorization of the facility component for inpatient and outpatient procedures, home health, inpatient concurrent reviews, discharge planning, and retrospective reviews.
-Referrals for specialty care, diagnostic testing and other ancillary providers are reviewed by the PPG.
-If you have any questions regarding to whom you should submit a referral request, please contact your PPG.
+Referrals for specialty care, diagnostic testing and other ancillary providers are reviewed by the IPA/medical group.
+For questions regarding to whom you should submit a referral request, please contact the IPA/medical group.

-Blue Shield Promise Health Plan makes Utilization Management (UM) decisions only on appropriateness of care and service, based on the current Evidence of Coverage and the community standard of care.
-Blue Shield Promise Health Plan does not reward practitioners or other individuals for issuing denials of coverage or care.
+Blue Shield Promise makes Utilization Management (UM) decisions only on appropriateness of care and service, based on the current Evidence of Coverage and the community standard of care.
+Blue Shield Promise does not reward practitioners or other individuals for issuing denials of coverage or care.
 There are no financial incentives that would encourage UM decision makers to make decisions that would result in underutilization of services.

-Blue Shield Promise Health Plan contracted PPG's may only utilize Blue Shield Promise Health Plan approved criteria as listed below.
-PPG's must first use either CMS Local Coverage Determinations (LCD) or CMS National Coverage Determination (NCD) for medical necessity determination.
-If an NCD or LCD is not available for the service being requested, the PPG may use one of the other guidelines listed below to establish whether a service is reasonable and necessary.
-The following is a complete list of the Blue Shield Promise Health Plan approved guidelines or sources that may be utilized for issuing approvals, denials or modifications.
-PPG/MSO Internal Policy or guidelines should not be used for any medical necessity determination on a Blue Shield Promise Health Plan member all benefit denials should either reference a CMS source or the Blue Shield Promise Health Plan Explanation of Coverage (EOC).
+Blue Shield Promise Health Plan contracted IPA/medical groups may only utilize Blue Shield Promise approved criteria as listed below.
+IPA/medical groups must first use either CMS Local Coverage Determinations (LCD) or CMS National Coverage Determination (NCD) for medical necessity determination.
+If an NCD or LCD is not available for the service being requested, the IPA/medical group may use one of the other guidelines listed below to establish whether a service is reasonable and necessary.
+The following is a complete list of the Blue Shield Promise approved guidelines or sources that may be utilized for issuing approvals, denials, or modifications.
+IPA/medical group/MSO Internal Policy or guidelines should not be used for any medical necessity determination of services fora Blue Shield Promise member.
+All benefit denials should either reference a CMS source or the Blue Shield Promise Health Plan Explanation of Coverage (EOC).